-These soft, hypo-allergenic surgical grade PVC tubes come in packs of three, to size a few rings at once or maximize the ways one ring can be temporarily made smaller.
+These soft, hypo-allergenic surgical grade PVC tubes come in packs of three, to size a few rings at once or maximize the ways to temporarily make a ring smaller.
 The more times the RinGuard wraps around the bottom of a ring, the smaller it fits, so by snipping off some of the coil, a ring can be made just that tiny bit smaller.
-But once it's trimmed, it's no longer an option to add loops, which is why I love the three pack - there's room for error.
+But once it’s trimmed, it’s no longer an option to add loops, which is why I love the three pack – there’s room for error.

 I’ve mostly used these for my wedding ring, which I have had to size down a few times during my weight loss journey.
 But I have also used it for fun cocktail rings – it offers the added benefit of helping heavier rings stay upright.

 I’ve been using the same three RinGuards since May and they have really held up well.
 Sometimes soap can get stuck in them, so every now and then I remove the RinGuard and give it a rinse – and I usually clean my ring at the same time.